DonAlberton/parkrozrywki-webapp-spring/README.md

-# parkrozrywki-webapp-spring
+# parkrozrywki-webapp-spring (DISCONTINUED)
-Projekt CRUD parku rozrywki.
+The DataBase was erased at the end of the semester.